-The mission statement can be broken down into the following examples for SEND:
+The mission statement can be broken down into the following for SEND:

-- Our curriculum and pastoral arrangements provide the means to develop our pupils into happy well-educated people
+- Our curriculum and pastoral arrangements provide the means to develop our students into happy well-educated people

-- Every teacher is a teacher of every pupil within the classroom, including those with SEND
+- Every teacher is a teacher of every student within the classroom, including those with SEND.

 - The SEND budget funds staffing and general resourcing.
 Specific, targeted interventions and resources may be funded through top-up funding

-- “The School aims to be truly comprehensive, welcomes the whole range of ability and aptitude” (Admissions Policy)
+- “The School aims to be truly comprehensive and welcomes the whole range of ability and aptitude” (Admissions Policy)

 A Graduated Approach

 The graduated approach starts at whole-school level.
-The classroom teacher is ultimately responsible for the progress of all the pupils in the classroom.
+The classroom teacher is ultimately responsible for the progress of all the students in the classroom.
 Teacher planning through Map, Master, Move Forward incorporates adaptive teaching to meet student need.
 Teachers are continually assessing, planning, implementing and reviewing their approach to teaching all students, adaptive teaching facilitates this.
 Map, master, move forward is embedded into teacher planning with adaptive teaching at the heart of this.

-However, where a potential special educational need has been identified, this cyclical process becomes increasingly personalised.
-Differentiation and personalised learning are part of the planning.
+Where a potential special educational need has been identified, the assess, plan, do review process becomes increasingly personalised.
 The graduated approach is embedded as part of whole school teaching covering universal, targeted and specialist provision.
 Information is collated within the SEND faculty, and then shared with staff through Classcharts and Provision Map.
 Strategies for adaptive teaching are shared in this way.

 - Information is shared with Heads of House, Learning Support and the Learning mentor at the transition stage (KS2-3).
 Meetings are set up with the feeder schools, and extra transition arrangements are put into place if deemed appropriate.

-- The classroom teacher is responsible for meeting the needs of all of the pupils within the classroom through good teaching and planning
+- The classroom teacher is responsible for meeting the needs of all of the pupils within the classroom through Adaptive Teaching and Map, Master, Move Forward.

-- The Head of Support deploys Teaching Assistants (TAs) in accordance with the graduated approach, and ensure effective deployment of the TAs
+- The Head of Support deploys Teaching Assistants (TAs) in accordance with the graduated approach, and ensures effective deployment of the TAs.

 - The Head of Support and the Support Faculty Coach support/advise teachers on planning, differentiation and of type of need

-- The Head of Support and Higher Level Teaching Assistants (HLTAs) track and look to put in place support for SEN pupils who are under-achieving.
+- The Head of Support , Faculty Coach and second in Support, track progress of SEND students, and support with strategies for SEND pupils who are under-achieving.

-- HLTAs support teachers in implementing a variety of interventions to meet specific need.
+- HLTAs support teaching and learning by implementing a variety of interventions to meet specific need.
 Examples include: Communication Studies, Key Skills (which are in the format of timetabled lessons)

 - Education Health Care Plans (EHCPs) are monitored for best outcomes for the students.
 Staff communicate regularly with parents, and progress is monitored, both academically, and through the EHCP targets.

 - Additional aspects of assessment (including diagnostic) are used, linked to the four areas of need: